 After the closure of the Australian Embassy in Baghdad in 1991, and the closure of the Iraqi Embassy in Canberra in 2003, full diplomatic relations resumed when both Embassies reopened in 2004, following the transfer of authority from the Coalition Provisional Authority to the Iraqi Interim Government.

 People to people links

+There is a sizeable Iraqi community in Australia.
+According to the ABS Migration Australia data, at 23 October 2017, 67,355 people born in Iraq were living in Australia.
 The resettlement of Iraqis who have fled their home country remains a priority within Australia’s offshore Humanitarian Programme.
-In the last 10 years, around 22,000 Iraqis who have fled violence and unrest in Iraq have found a new life in Australia.
-Iraqis were the single largest nationality granted visas under the offshore Humanitarian Programme over this period, with around one in every five refugees resettled in Australia coming from Iraq.
+Between 2007–08 and 2016–17, around 31,480 Iraqis who had fled violence and unrest in Iraq have found a new life in Australia.
+Iraqis were the single largest nationality granted visas under the offshore Humanitarian Programme over this period, with around one in every four humanitarian entrants resettled in Australia coming from Iraq.

 Trade and Investment

-High Level Visits
+Recent High Level Visits